jakewdr/Opal_Client_4/README.md

 # How to run

-Firstly you need yarn and node.js.
+Firstly you need node.js, git and install yarn globally.

+Run git clone
 Then run `yarn install`

 Afterwards run